TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

 #.
 Manual modifications of the :file:`guides.yml`

-    You have to manually change the following: in the extension tag add the attribute
+    You have to manually change the following: in the :xml:`<extension>` tag add the attribute

         ..  code-block:: text
             :caption: Changes in your :file:`guides.yml`